YamtalDev/D.E.L.T/README.md

 The core feature of this project is the setup.sh script, which simplifies the setup process on a remote computer.
 By running this script in a self-executable extracted folder created using the env function inside the bash_functions file, you can effortlessly configure all the necessary files, scripts, packages, and the development environment required for your Linux development environment.

 ## Getting Started
-These instructions will help you get a copy of the project up and running on your local machine.

-## Installation

-# Clone the repository

 * The set_up.sh is not ready yet for running